fastify/fastify-circuit-breaker/README.md

   }
 })
 ```
-- `threshold`: is the maximum number of failures accepted before opening the circuit.
+- `threshold`: the maximum number of failures accepted before opening the circuit.
-- `timeout:` is the maximum number of milliseconds you can wait before return a `TimeoutError`.
+- `timeout:` the maximum number of milliseconds you can wait before returning a `TimeoutError`.
 - `resetTimeout`: number of milliseconds before the circuit will move from `open` to `half-open`
 - `onCircuitOpen`: async function that gets called when the circuit is `open` due to errors.
 It can modify the reply and return a `string` | `Buffer` | `Stream` payload.
 If an `Error` is thrown it will be routed to your error handler.
 - `onTimeout`: async function that gets called when the circuit is `open` due to timeouts.
 It can modify the reply and return a `string` | `Buffer` | `Stream` | `Error` payload.
 If an `Error` is thrown it will be routed to your error handler.